EKGF/ekg-maturity/docs/intro/preface.md

 The Enterprise Knowledge Graph Foundation (EKGF) was chartered in early 2020.
-Of the many ideas discussed for initial projects, the founders agreed that writing and publishing a Maturity Model for the EKG should be the first effort of the membership.
+Of the many ideas discussed for initial projects, the founders agreed that writing and publishing a Maturity Model for the EKG (EKG/Maturity) should be the first effort of the membership.

-The idea of representing the EKG/MM as four pillars titled [Business](/pillar/business/), [Organization](/pillar/organization/), [Data](/pillar/data/), and [Technology](/pillar/technology/),
-was presented in a June 2020 kickoff webinar.
+The idea of representing the maturity model as four pillars titled [Business](/pillar/business/), [Organization](/pillar/organization/), [Data](/pillar/data/), and [Technology](/pillar/technology/), was presented in a June 2020 kickoff webinar.